All visitors are welcome to Nottinghamshire Archives. Documents, such as microfiche and original archives, can be consulted in our public search room.

 The slips are collected at the times specified below, so you will need to allow time to find the references beforehand.

-For more information, download our information sheets How to Find the Documents You Want [PDF 65KB] and How to Order Archives [PDF 95KB].
+For more information, download our information sheets How to Find the Documents You Want [PDF 65KB].

 Most records are available for general access but a few are restricted in whole or in part because information in them is exempt information under the Freedom of Information Act or the Environmental Information Regulations.
 Restrictions are usually indicated in our catalogue and will be reviewed on request.